 Down Under Berlin is an audience festival, giving its visitors the chance to vote for its favorite films.
 DUB's two main awards for "Best Film" and "Best Short Film" are a great way for filmmakers to win a prize and get the recognition they deserve.
 It is also a great opportunity for sponsors to get involved in one of the key highlights of the festival.

-By now, the number of awards has increased and the audience is by now invited to vote for their winner in each of the two epic rounds of the "Battle of the Shorts: AUS vs. NZ" as well as for the newest installment: The "Australian Short Film Today" guest reel - kindly provided by the Chris and Francesca Beale Foundation from New York.
+In 2018, the number of awards increased by two additional awards: the winner in each of the two rounds of the "Battle of the Shorts: AUS vs. NZ" as well as of the "Australian Short Film Today" guest reel - kindly provided by the Chris and Francesca Beale Foundation from New York.

-In 2018, the awards' prizes for "Best Film" and "Best Short Film" are sponsored by the world's leading video, photo, TV & film production management software StudioBinder as well as closed community music licensing platform gnarles.
-Furthermore, the winners of the "Battle of the Shorts: AUS vs. NZ" and the "Australian Short Film Today" reel will receive a prize by online film community platform FilmUp.
+In the same year, the awards' prizes for "Best Film" and "Best Short Film" were sponsored by the world's leading video, photo, TV & film production management software StudioBinder as well as closed community music licensing platform gnarles.
+Furthermore, the winners of the "Battle of the Shorts: AUS vs. NZ" and the "Australian Short Film Today" reel received a prize by online film community platform FilmUp.

 Down Under Berlin thanks its awards sponsors for their kind support!

 Our Best Film Award rewards the best feature film (fiction or documentary) showcased at the festival.
 All feature films submitted to the festival enter the competition, and the audience favourite will receive the award after a vote.
 Filmmakers, this is your chance to get your film recognized at a European festival, in front of an international audience!